U.S. pulls out of Soviet-era nuclear missile pact with Russia

 WASHINGTON/MOSCOW (Reuters) - The United States formally withdrew from a landmark nuclear missile pact with Russia on Friday after determining that Moscow was in violation of the treaty, something the Kremlin has repeatedly denied.

-Washington signaled it would pull out of the arms control treaty six months ago unless Moscow stuck to the accord, but Russia said that was a ploy to exit a treaty it said the United States wanted to leave anyway in order to develop new missiles.
+Washington signaled it would pull out of the arms control treaty six months ago unless Moscow stuck to the accord.
+Russia called the move a ploy to exit a pact the United States wanted to leave anyway in order to develop new missiles.

 The 1987 Intermediate-range Nuclear Forces Treaty (INF) was negotiated by then-U.S. President Ronald Reagan and Soviet leader Mikhail Gorbachev.